ObjColumnist/ConstrainTo/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)
 [![Cocoapods Compatible](https://cocoapod-badges.herokuapp.com/v/ConstrainTo/badge.png)](https://cocoapods.org)

-**ConstrainTo** is a simple and tiny extension to `UIView`, that aims to simplify the common usecases of _AutoLayout_ without trying to introduce new paradigms.
+**ConstrainTo** is a simple and tiny extension to `UIView`, that aims to simplify the common use cases of _AutoLayout_ without trying to introduce new paradigms.

 **ConstrainTo** removes a lot of boiler plate code by automatically: